barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 [^clippy_lint] that will catch the mistake in the code using mutexes above, but it cannot prevent deeper underlying problem for other types of RAII guards.
-We could, of course, argue that using `Mutex<()>` is an indication of bad design, but that would be unfair to C++, because then we could always say producing bugs is bad design.
+We could, of course, argue that using `Mutex<()>` is an indication of bad design, but that would be unfair to C++.
+Then we could always say producing bugs is bad design.
 If `Mutex<()>` exists, people will eventually use it.
 Furthermore, the problem with `let _ = ...` goes beyond just mutexes.

 # Summary
 We looked at six common errors in C++ in the facebook codebase and we saw that Rust enables us to catch most of the bugs at compile time and also emphasizes memory safety and simplicity